| Download |

 The learning curve generally for OOC is less however than what is represented by the 1000-page book about C++.
 But the learning curve for OOC is certainly more than what's needed for Objective-C.

-As for performance, OOC is bound to run slightly more slowly than C++, which has elaborate optimization in the compiler.
 OOC however runs quicker than Objective-C, because the latter has to use a hash table to look up each method implementation.
+In OOC, the method implementation is located simply using the $ macro and the method's name.

 Despite the downsides of my OOC, with every refinement it is becoming more robust and ideal.